ariga/atlas/doc/md/concepts/workflows.md

 know _exactly_ what queries are going to be run against the database when the time comes to execute them.
 Because changes are planned ahead of time, migration authors can control precisely how to reach the desired schema.
-If we consider a migration as a plan to get from state A to state B, oftentimes multiple paths exist each with a very different impact on the database.
+If we consider a migration as a plan to get from state A to state B, oftentimes multiple paths exist, each with a very different impact on the database.
 To demonstrate, consider an initial state which contains a table with two columns:
 ```sql